 Amazon will take care of all of the disclosures on the page itself and the pricing will always be accurate.

 Should You Join The Amazon Influencers Program?

-The main value of the Amazon Influencers program is that addition of having your custom storefront URL on Amazon.
+The main value of the Amazon Influencers program is the addition of having your own custom storefront URL on Amazon.

 But if you already have your own branded website, this is not a compelling reason join.
 After all, you should be driving traffic back to a web property that you own so you can build your email list.

 However, if you don’t have the time to put up a polished website of your own, the Amazon Influencer program is a great way to establish a web presence for free.